To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 The bulk of the bad debt came from a single loan.
 The lender had put a whopping 10% of his £1,000 into that loan.

-Luckily for the lender, the situation is likely to be temporary.
-Firstly, he will continue to make interest on his good loans for years to come.
+Luckily for any lender going through that, the situation is likely to be temporary.
+Firstly, you would continue to make interest on your remaining good loans for years to come.

 But that's not what you should be learning from this story in The Guardian: